 The i.MX RT1050 chip has plenty of internal RAM (512 kB) and external SDRAM (32 MB), has no internal flash but has 2 types of external flashes.
 Let’s see what graphics configuration can work with these memories.

 The 512 kB internal RAM can be used to store the frame buffer directly.
 LVGL still needs 1 or 2 smaller (1/10..1/5 screen sized) draw buffers where rendering happens and these buffers’ contents should be copied to the frame buffer.
 If the frame buffer is placed into the internal RAM, accessing the frame buffer will be very fast.
 Unfortunately, 2 frame buffers can not fit into the internal RAM so this way “real double buffering” can not be achieved.
 Hence some tearing might be visible but it needs to be tested with the concrete application.

 The large external RAM makes possible to store 2 frame buffers and handle VSYNC (swap the frame buffers at the moment when the display is not being refreshed).
 No tearing will be visible with this solution.
 The draw buffers of LVGL still should be stored in internal RAM because:

 - they are small and can fit easily into internal RAM

 - they are read/written many times per pixel so it’s important to keep memory access fast

-Images and fonts can be stored in 3 kinds of non-volatile memories:
+Images and fonts can be stored in 4 kinds of memories: